Dmsday/Monster-Hunter-Tri-IA/README.md

 - **Memory Reading**: Direct RAM access via Dolphin Memory Engine
 - **Virtual Controller**: Sends inputs using vgamepad (ViGEmBus)

-**⚠️ Note on Comments**: All code comments are currently in **French**, but I plan to translate them to English progressively.
+**⚠️ Note on Comments**: All (some now) code comments and log message are currently in **French**, but I plan to translate them to English progressively.
 Feel free to ask questions or contribute translations!

 ---